peter/data-engineering/README.md

   to the controller.
 * To avoid any rounding issues with floats I decided to store prices in cents and to clearly communicate this in the column names.
+* Other design considerations that I am interested in include - programming at an appropriate level of abstraction, factoring code into small classes and methods, SRP (cohesion), pure functions (minimizing coupling), and clear contracts of functions.

 ## Demo